smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 * **Initial State**.
 Initially (when shipped to the customer), Hobbyist-oriented SmartAnthill Device doesn't need to contain any program.
 Program will be generated and device will be programmed as a part of 'Program Generation and Programming' stage.
 Therefore, programming connector is a must for hobbyist-oriented devices.

 * **Specifying Configuration**.
-Done by a user (hobbyist) using a a SmartAnthill Configurator [TODO:name?].
+Done by a user (hobbyist) using a *SmartAnthill Dashboard*.
 User selects board type and then specifies connections of sensors or actuators to different pins of the board.
 For example, one hobbyist might specify that she has [TODO] board and has a LED connected to pin 1, a temperature sensor connected to pins 2 through 5, and a DAC connected to pins 7 to 10.

 * **Program Generation and Programming**.
-Done by SmartAnthill Configurator automagically based on configuration specified in a previous step.
+Done by *SmartAnthill Dashboard* automagically based on configuration specified in a previous step.
 Generated program includes a SmartAnthill stack, credentials necessary to authenticate the device to the network and vice versa (as described in SATP section below, authentication is done via symmetric keys), and subprograms necessary to handle devices specified in a previous step.
 Currently SmartAnthill supports either UART-programmed devices, or SIP-programmed devices [TODO:check]

-  After the device is programmed, it is automatically added to a SmartAnthill Database of available devices (this database is stored on Central Controller and is not intended to be shared).
+After the device is programmed, it is automatically added to a *SmartAnthill Database* of available devices (this database is stored on Central Controller and is not intended to be shared).
 In this database, at least the following information is stored: credentials (i.e. symmetric keys), configuration (i.e. which device is connected to which pins), and device capabilities (i.e. amount of RAM/PROM/EEPROM available, MPU type/capabilities etc.)

 * **Operation**.
 After the device is programmed, it can start operation.
 Device operation involves receiving and executing commands from Central Controller.
 Operations can be either device-specific (such as “measure temperature and report”), or generic (such as “wait for XXXX seconds and come back for further instructions”).

 III.3.2 Life Cycle of SmartAnthill Mass-Market-Oriented Device
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 Mass-market devices are expected to be shipped in already programmed state, with a pre-defined configuration.
-Expected life cycle of a SmartAnthill Mass-market-oriented Device can be described as follows:
+Expected life cycle of a *SmartAnthill Mass-market-oriented Device* can be described as follows:

 * **Initial State**.
 Initially (when shipped to the customer), SmartAnthill mass-market-oriented device does contain a program which ensures it's operation.
 Re-programming capability and connector are optional for SmartAnthill mass-market-oriented devices.